prjseal/Our.Umbraco.HealthChecks/README.md

 # Our.Umbraco.HealthChecks
 This repo is a collection of community written [Health Checks](https://our.umbraco.com/Documentation/Extending/Health-Check/) for Umbraco CMS.

+Please follow the naming of the folders and checks which are in the [Umbraco Core Health Checks](https://github.com/umbraco/Umbraco-CMS/tree/dev-v7/src/Umbraco.Web/HealthCheck/Checks)

 *Don't forget to do a NuGet restore.*

 You can login to the website and test the health checks.
 Here are the login details: